occopus/docs/sphinx/source/packages.rst

   - ``pip wheel [[new_dependency_name, and possibly version specification]]``

 This will download the new dependency from the community servers and installs (caches) it on the internal PyPI server.
+Locally mirroring and maintaining all used packages in an organization is a common practive anyway.

 Dependency Manifests
 ~~~~~~~~~~~~~~~~~~~~